manalcherkaoui/cvcp-repro/README.md

 ## ⚙️ Reproducibility Notes

 This version uses placeholder data to demonstrate functionality.
-Due to dataset confidentiality, real data and evaluation files are not included.
+Due to dataset confidentiality, real data is not included.

 ## 📦 Running the Code